Kathryn Amato, Compliance & Ethics Officer

 UWM’s Campus Compliance Structure

 UWM’s compliance activities occur within a decentralized structure and are based largely on departmental responsibility for compliance within a particular area.
-In order to provide increased attention, oversight, and coordination to UWM’s compliance with state and federal laws, as well as UW System Board of Regent, UW System Administration, and UWM policies, UWM created a Compliance Steering Committee, which reports to an Executive Committee comprised of the Chancellor and his Executive Cabinet.
+In order to provide increased attention, oversight, and coordination to UWM’s compliance with state and federal laws, as well as UW System Board of Regent, UW System Administration, and UWM policies, UWM created a Compliance Steering Committee, which reports to an Executive Committee comprised of the Chancellor and senior leadership.
 This Committee will oversee several compliance working groups, each of which is dedicated to a cluster of related compliance topics/issues.
 The specific committee responsibilities are as follows:

 Compliance Steering Committee